idrissabdw/win_prediction/README.md

 # Player Behaviour Profiling

-This project aims to highlight the profile of a League of Legends player based on their in-game performances.
+This project aims to highlight the profile of a League of Legends player based on their in-game performances in order to predict the winrate of players.

 ## Goal

-The goal of this project is to use machine learning techniques to identify and categorize typical player behaviors based on in-game statistics.
+First, we will use statistical or machine learning techniques to identify and categorize typical player behaviors based on in-game statistic by clustering.
 By analyzing various performance indicators, we aim to detect patterns that reflect different playstyles and strategic tendencies among players.
+In the other hand, the main goal is to predict the winrate of players with machine learning techniques with the same metrics.

 Key metrics include:
 - KDA (Kill/Death/Assist ratio)